-Florida Hospital is ranked #1 in Florida and #13 in the nation by U.S. News & World Report has rated Florida Hospital’s Gynecology Program the best in the state and the 11th best in the entire country.
+Florida Hospital is ranked #1 in Florida and #13 in the nation by U.S. News & World Report as one of America's Best Hospitals.
 It’s not surprising, then, that the Florida Hospital Cancer Institute’s Gynecologic Oncology Program is at the forefront of cancer expertise, advanced technologies and patient care.
 We are dedicated to the early detection and treatment of a wide range of cancers affecting women, and the Gynecologic Oncology Program treats more women than any program of its kind in the Southeast.
 Since 2000, we’ve also performed more gynecologic oncology surgeries than any hospital in the nation, and our patient outcomes consistently exceed national averages.

 The Florida Hospital Cancer Institute sees more newly diagnosed cancer patients than any other cancer facility in the United States, and was one of only 12 community oncology programs honored by the American Society of Clinical Oncology for their commitment to improving cancer care through increased participation in clinical trials.